ClusterHQ/powerstrip/README.rst

 Powerstrip adapters
 ===================
-This is a list of current or upcoming Powerstrip adaptors.
+This is a list of current and upcoming Powerstrip adaptors.
 Submit a pull request to add yours:

 * powerstrip-flocker; portable data volumes for Docker containers; Coming soon
-* powerstrip-weave; use Weave overlay network to network for containers; https://github.com/binocarlos/powerstrip-weave
+* powerstrip-weave; use Weave for container networking; https://github.com/binocarlos/powerstrip-weave

 Read on for detailed info on writing your own adapter.